LeViteZer-Oy/LeViteZer-Protocol/README.md

 |:-------:|:--------:|:-------:|
 |   02    |   00     |   08    |

-### End of Message
+### End of Message (or Checksum Id)
 The last byte before the Checksum and after the last command is just a zero `0` byte value.

 ### Checksum
-Sum of all bytes on the message but the `<Starting_Bytes>` using modulo 256 operation.
-The result is one byte after the end of message.
+Sum of all bytes on the message but the `<Starting_Bytes>` using modulo 65536 operation (0x10000).
+The result is a 16 bit little endian.

 ## Devices
 #### Levitezer Control Box
 The protocol messages can control devices connected to the Levitezer Control Box.
 The Box can receive and send these messages through its serial/USB port or through Ethernet (UDP packets).

 #### Available devices
-On the device id field it is specified the device for the message, this field identifies the device and based on the id range the type of device is specified as well.
- * Cameras 1-99
+Depending on the device type value in the header, the message is meant for one of the following groups:
- * Gimbals 100-149
+ * Gimbals                              1
+ * Cameras  (BM)                        2
- * Controllers (such as joysticks) 224-254
+ * Controllers (i.g.
+Joysticks)         3
+ * General Purpose                      0xFE

 Every type of device has its own set of parameters which is 254 parameters per device type.